spencer-shadley/completed-class/14-full-stack/hw/README.md

 - A link to a document or video with instructions on how what each section of code is doing in `Develop/`.

+## Bonus

+- Get a head-start on project 2!

 ---

 ## Submission on BCS